-Congenital melanocytic naevi (nevi) are are brown or black moles which are present at birth, or which develop in the first year or so of life (brown birthmarks).
-Moles that look like birthmarks but were not present at birth may be called ‘congenital naevus-like’ naevi or ‘congenital-type’ naevi.
+Moles that look like birthmarks but were not present at birth may be called ‘congenital naevus-like’ naevi, ‘congenital-type’ naevi, or ‘tardive’ naevi.

-About one baby in 100 has a small or medium sized congenital naevus, so they are quite common.
+About one baby in 100 has a congenital melanocytic naevus, so they are not uncommon.
 Very large, giant or bathing trunk naevi are very rare.

 There are a variety of types of congenital melanocytic naevi.

-- Large congenital naevi are greater than 20cm in diameter.
-They are often found on the buttocks, when they are known as ‘bathing trunk’ naevi
+- Large congenital naevi are greater than 20cm in diameter, and giant naevi are greater than 40cm in diameter.
+They are often found on the buttocks, when they are known as ‘bathing trunk’ naevi.

 - A café-au-lait macule is a flat tan mark, usually oval in shape: the tendency for these is inherited.
 Multiple café-au-lait macules may be a sign of neurofibromatosis.